gkapfham/www.gregorykapfhammer-old.com/research.md

 As an experimental computer scientist, the goal of my research is to design, implement, and rigorously evaluate techniques and tools that support the creation of useful, dependable, and efficient software.
-My research addresses the challenges within the fields of software engineering, software testing, and computer systems.
+My research addresses the challenges in fields such as software engineering, software testing, and computer systems.
 I conduct this research with undergraduates at [Allegheny College](http://www.allegheny.edu), graduate students and professors at several universities, and colleagues in industry.